Obiohagwu/obiohagwu/_posts/2026-03-14-Completed 12k Run Early Speech Emergence in a 21.9M OLMo-Hybrid Speech LM.md

 This is enough to justify moving into text conditioning.

-The question is no longer "can this thing speak at all?"
 The next question is whether I can inject text cleanly enough to get controllable reading rather than only speech-like babble.

 So the plan from here is: